Kostr/UEFI-Lessons/Lessons/Lesson_41/README.md

 ```
 to follow this file content runtime.

-I've included the profuced `debug.log` to the current folder.
+I've included the produced `debug.log` to the current folder.

 # Replace GUIDs in a log file